-4. A sodium/potassium ratio less than about 2.
-If the sodium/potassium ratio is very low, this adds more multiples (see A Low Sodium/potassium Ratio below for those criteria).
+3. A sodium/potassium ratio less than about 2.5.
+If the sodium/potassium ratio is very low, then adrenal exhaustion is usually more severe.

-8. Four lows, also called four low macrominerals.
+6. Four lows pattern, also called four low macrominerals.
 This is a double burnout pattern.

-11. Poor eliminator pattern, also called the Double O Pattern, with at least three very low metal readings, is a burnout indicator.
-Six poor eliminator indicators is a double burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
+8. Three poor eliminator patterns (very low metal readings), is a burnout indicator.
+Six poor eliminator patterns is a double burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
 The minerals to look for are copper, iron, manganese, lead, mercury, cadmium, arsenic, aluminum and nickel.